Flag of East Germany: History

 Thus, the West (FRG) and East Germany (GDR) had the same national flag.
 The East, however, led only in the first ten years of its existence.
 During this time the FRG competed in color with the identical design of the GDR.
 On 1 October 1959 the GDR added their national emblem, "hammer and compass surrounded by a garland of corn" in the flag as so as to create a distinction to the flag of the Federal Republic.
 The emblem was a symbol of the alliance of between workers, farmers, and intelligentsia.

 The public presentation of this officially as a "Soviet zone flag" designated by the FRG flag was, however, viewed by the end of the 1960s as a breach of the Constitution and disruption of public order in the FRG and West Berlin and basically prevented by police action.
 Even when hoisting the flag of the GDR abroad there were stereotyped to West German protests.
-It was only on 22 July 1969 ordered the federal government (Grand Coalition), that the police everywhere should take more no action against the use of the flag and coat of arms of the GDR.
+It was only on 22 July 1969 ordered the federal government (Grand Coalition), that the police everywhere should take no more action against the use of the flag and coat of arms of the GDR.

 Since the situation regarding the recognition of the GDR under international law was complicated as a result of the Hallstein Doctrine, it started to be in 1968 in sporting contests, such as in Olympic Games, teams with athletes from both parts of Germany.
 The Olympic Committee of the GDR refused to compete under the flag of the Federal Republic, and the Olympic Committee of Germany took until the very last moment before deciding to carry the black-red-gold flag unchanged.
 Ultimately an agreement was made to place the Olympic rings in white over the red stripe of the black, red and gold flag.
 As part of the international recognition of the GDR by the United Nations and the recognition of the sovereignty of the GDR by the FRG, two separate teams with two separate flags took part since the 1972 Winter Olympics.

 With the introduction of the new national flag in 1959 a new merchant flag was introduced.
 Before the GDR led the black-red-gold flag without coat of arms as merchant flag.
 The new merchant flag to a smaller state emblem is in the upper corner.
 1973 this merchant flag was again abolished and replaced by the national flag, the order was National and merchant flag.

 In addition to the East German flag, the red flag of the workers' movement was often hoisted at public buildings, at official events and on national holidays.
 Only on the Brandenburg Gate did two red flags fly to the left and right of the GDR state flag in the middle until the days after the Berlin Wall fell.